yisraelx/authllizer/packages/@authllizer/core/README.md

             }
         }
     }),
-    dialog: BrowserDialog,
+    dialog: BrowserDialog, // this is the default
-    httpClient: new FetchHttpClient(),
+    httpClient: new FetchHttpClient(), // this is the default
     interceptList: ['https://example.com'],
     providers: {
         some: OAuth2Provider.extend({